FEniCS/basix/joss/paper.md

 - access geometric and topological information about reference cells;
 - apply push forward and pull back operations to map data between a reference cell and a physical cell;
-- permute and transform DOFs to allow higher-order elements to be used on arbitrary meshes; and
+- permute and transform DOFs to allow higher degree elements to be used on arbitrary meshes; and
 - interpolate into a finite element space and between finite element spaces.

-Basix includes a range of built-in elements, and also allows the user to define their own custom elements.
+A full list of the built-in elements currently supported in Basix is included below.
+In addition to these element, users can create their own custom elements via either C++ or Python.

+Basix's support for permuting and transforming DOFs of higher degree elements is one of its key features.
+As described in @dof-transformations, these operations are necessary when solving problems on arbitrary meshes, as differences in how neighbouring cells orient their sub-entities can otherwise cause issues.

 In order to compute the basis functions of a finite element, each functional in $\mathcal{L}$ can be applied to the elements of a basis of the polynomial